KartheekGurram21/Resume-Builder/README.md

 Welcome to Resume Builder, a full-stack web application for creating and managing professional resumes.

 ### Features
-User Authentication: Secure user registration and login functionality.
 Resume Creation: Build resumes using a user-friendly interface with customizable sections.

 Resume Templates: Choose from a variety of professionally designed templates.
 Export and Download: Export resumes in PDF format for easy sharing and printing.
 Backend API: Node.js backend with MongoDB for storing user data and resumes.